History of Breast Implants

 In 2012, the FDA gave its nod to Sientra's portfolio of Silimed-brand silicone gel breast implants.
 The company plans to offer implants in multiple shapes and sizes.
 As part of the approval, Sientra, like Allergan and Mentor, must follow women who have received their implants to make sure they are safe.

-Several implant makers are now studying silicone-filled implants that contain a more viscous gel.
-These cohesive implants have been nicknamed "gummy bear" implants because their thickness comes close to that of the gel candies.
+Three form-stable, highly cohesive silicone-gel filled breast implants are now approved for use in the US.
+These implants have been nicknamed "gummy bear" implants because their thickness comes close to that of the gel candies.
 The main benefit of gummy bear implants is that the gel doesn't migrate if the implant ruptures.
-These implants are currently available everywhere but the United States.

 For more information on the history of silicone breast implants, check out our timeline.